BartyPitt/RoboticsProject/docs/gazebo_simulations.rst

 Now you should be able to see the game startup on your terminal.
 It will give your instructions to help you position the Connect Four board right under the robot's gripper.
-More instructions on playing the game will be in the next section
+More instructions on playing the game will be in the next page.

 ..
   TODO: add in a link to the next section